Holiday rentals in Croatia

 Temperatures are at their peak here in late summer, so be prepared with hats and sunscreen if you arrive in July or August.
 The coast is a great place to cool off, but be aware that you won’t be the only one at the beach.
 Timing your trip on either side of high summer combines sunshine — Croatia gets more hours of sun per year than Sydney — with optimum temperatures for sea swimming and fewer visitors, while ferry services and restaurants are still in operation into the autumn.
 Coastal resorts are likely to be quiet or closed over the winter months and into spring, when locals and European visitors tend to prefer the slopes.
 If you’re a winter sports fan, Sljeme near the capital Zagreb is the place to go.

-What are the top things to do in Croatia?
+Top things to do in Croatia

 Head inland